hibbitts-design/docsify-this/docs/README.md

 <h1>Instantly Turn Online Markdown Files into Web Pages</h1>

-This open-source web app, built with magical documentation site generator [Docsify](https://docsify.js.org), makes [Markdown](https://en.wikipedia.org/wiki/Markdown) publishing as simple as providing a file link - publish single pages or entire websites with no webserver required.
+This open-source web app, built with magical documentation site generator [Docsify](https://docsify.js.org), makes [Markdown](https://en.wikipedia.org/wiki/Markdown) publishing as simple as providing a file link - publish and style single pages or entire websites, all with no webserver required and without modifying the original content files.

 <div id="docsifythisurlbuilder">

 <h2>Web Page Builder</h2>

-<p style="margin-bottom:-8px;">Turn your online Markdown files into styled, responsive web pages - just paste a file URL below.
+<p style="margin-bottom:-8px;">Turn your online Markdown files into styled, responsive web pages using the form below.
 The resulting Docsify-This page can be shared as a standalone link or embedded into just about any platform.</p>

 **Markdown File URL** (GitHub, Codeberg or raw source URL):
 <textarea